-We have retained [•] to assist as tabulator and [•] to serve as the judge of election.
-Votes will be counted by the judge of election appointed by the Board for the Annual Meeting, who will separately count for each proposal votes "FOR," "AGAINST," abstentions and, if applicable, broker non-votes.
+The Board has appointed, and we have retained, First Coast Results, Inc. to serve as the independent inspector of elections for the Annual Meeting.
+The independent inspector of elections will separately count, for each proposal, votes "FOR," "AGAINST," abstentions and, if applicable, broker non-votes.